fredemmott/XRFrameTools/README.md

 correctly for OpenXR games:

 - at best, it will measure the FPS of your games' mirror window rather than the headset FPS
+    - even when this is doesn't affect VR, the measured CPU time will include 'Wait CPU' time, when it should be excluded; 'Wait CPU' can *only* be accurately measured by tools built for OpenXR.
 - at worst, it will cap your headset to your monitor refresh rate, and the game will use your monitors frame timing for VR as well